Caesars Palace Las Vegas Hotel

 Some of the best restaurants located within The Forum Shops include Carmine’s (family-style Italian) and Joe’s Seafood Prime Steak & Stone Crab.

-The Atlantis Show at The Forum Shops
+See the Atlantis Show at The Forum Shops

 In a nutshell: A free hourly animatronic show about the fall of Atlantis at The Forum Shops